sourcegraph/handbook/content/departments/engineering/product/process/gtm/licensing.md

 If you believe a feature you are working on should be added to Sourcegraph OSS or you aren't sure if your feature should be added to Sourcegraph OSS, please send a note to #pricing and the team will either approve the addition or help determine if it should be added.

+Example: Search aggregations powered by Code Insights
+1. No other open-source code search tools provide this functionality, and
+2. This functionality does reduce the differentation between Sourcegraph Enterprise and Sourcegraph OSS.

+Recommendation: Search aggregations should not be added to Sourcegraph OSS.

 ### Sourcegraph Enterprise

 Sourcegraph Enterprise includes all code intelligence platform features and is more than just universal code search.